PraxisForge/CI_CD_Pipeline_for_Web_Application/README.md

-# CI/CD Pipeline for Web Application Documentation
+# CI/CD Pipeline for Web Application

 This documentation provides a detailed explanation of a fully automated CI/CD pipeline designed for a web application.
 It covers the use of industry-standard tools such as Git, Jenkins, Maven, SonarQube, Nexus, Docker, Kubernetes, and AWS.
 The document is structured to be clear and beginner-friendly, while still offering enough detail for advanced users.